fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

     get() = _testDispatcher
         ?: throw IllegalStateException("TestDispatcher is accessed before it is initialized!")
 ```
-We create the modifyable private field and make it accessable publicly to our tests.
+We create the modifiable private field and make it accessible publicly to our tests.
 However if we access before a test is running, then we throw to let the user know.
 One addition is that it's probably better to also clear that dispatcher at the end, so:
 ```kotlin
 } finally {